cboard-org/cboard-io/_i18n/en/help/help.md

 ## How do I register for Cboard?

-iiiiTo register for Cboard, begin by following the steps on the Welcome page [Figure 1](#Figure1).
+To register for Cboard, begin by following the steps on the Welcome page [Figure 1](#Figure1).

 ![Figure 1](/images/help/image11.png "Figure 1")